nvaccess/nvda/tests/manual/addonStore.md

 1. Press the disable button
 1. Exit the add-on store dialog
 1. You should be prompted for restart, restart NVDA
-1. Confirm the add-on is disabled in the add-ons manager
+1. Confirm the add-on is disabled in the add-ons store

 ### Enabling an add-on
 1. Find a disabled add-on in the add-on store
 1. Press the enable button
 1. Exit the add-on store dialog
 1. You should be prompted for restart, restart NVDA
-1. Confirm the add-on is disabled in the add-ons manager
+1. Confirm the add-on is disabled in the add-ons store

 ### Removing an add-on
 1. Find an installed add-on in the add-on store
 1. Press the remove button
 1. Exit the add-on store dialog
 1. You should be prompted for restart, restart NVDA
-1. Confirm the add-on is removed in the add-ons manager
+1. Confirm the add-on is removed in the add-ons store

 ### Browse an add-ons help
 1. Find an installed add-on in the add-on store